codemagic-ci-cd/codemagic-docs/content/publishing/publish-release-notes.md

 ---
-description: How to publish build release notes using the Flutter UI
+description: How to publish build release notes using the Flutter workflow editor
 title: Publish release notes
 weight: 4
 ---